-Shaleece is a documentary filmmaker and educator based in Los Angeles.
+Shaleece is an Emmy Award-winning producer and documentary filmmaker based in Los Angeles.
 Her films, marked by a balance of poignancy and humor, invite audiences deep into the interior worlds of their protagonists.

-Shaleece produced and directed the 2016 documentary Real Boy, which won 20 festival awards and was broadcast nationally on PBS’ Independent Lens in 2017.
-She was a producer on the ACLU doc series Trans in America; the first short in that series, Texas Strong, premiered at SXSW in 2019.
+Shaleece produced and directed the 2016 documentary Real Boy, which screened in 23 countries, earned 20 festival awards and was broadcast nationally on PBS’ Independent Lens in 2017.
+She was a producer on the ACLU doc series Trans in America; the first short in that series, Texas Strong, won an Emmy for Outstanding Short Documentary and premiered at SXSW in 2019.
 Shaleece also co-produced The Genius of Marian (2013; Tribeca Film Festival, POV), directed the documentary short Old People Driving (2010), and co-directed the short films Awardwinninggir (2012; SF DocFest) and City Fish (2011; Hot Docs, Documentary Channel).

 Her films have received support from ITVS, California Humanities, Berkeley Film Foundation, Fledgling Fund, Film Independent, and IFP, among others.
 She is a 2015 Film Independent Documentary Lab Fellow, a 2012 Working Films (Reel Aging) Fellow and a member of the Queer Producer’s Collective.